Quantum Correlations in the Minimal Scenario: Description of the Correlation Body

 \begin{prop} \proofin{sec:Peasy} A point $c$ lies in the convex body $\Qm$ if and only if there exist numbers $u,v\in\Rl$ such that $C\geq0$ in~\eqref{bigC} with $d_1=d_2=d_3=d_4=1$. \end{prop}

 Hence, $\Qm$ is characterized by a semidefinite matrix completion problem.
 This is essentially the completion problem for the $4$-cycle, as discussed in \cite[Example 12.16]{Michalek}.
 Our boundary polynomial $h(c)$ is obtained from the degree eight polynomial given there by setting the diagonal entries to be $1$.
-The matrix inequality $C \geq 0$ defines a spectrahedron in $\Rl^6$.
+The matrix inequality $C \geq 0$ defines a spectrahedron in $\Rl^6$, i.e., an intersection of the semidefinite matrix cone with an affine-linear space.
 Deleting the matrix entries $u$ and $v$ specifies a projection $\Rl^6 \rightarrow \Rl^4$.
 The correlation body $\Qm$ is the image of the spectrahedron $\{C \geq 0\}$ under this projection.
 Thus, \autoref{prop:Cpos} furnishes an explicit realization of $\Qm$ as a {\em spectrahedral shadow} \cite{Scheiderer}.

-The fiber over any interior point under our projection $\{C \geq 0\} \rightarrow \Qm$ is a spectrahedron in the $(u,v)$-plane. \autoref{fig:uvcut} shows the union of these $2$-dimensional fibers over a line that cuts through $\Qm$.
-The fiber over any boundary point is a single point.
-In other words, the matrix completion problem has a unique solution $C$ for $c \in \partial \Qm$.
-We record the ranks of these matrices $C$ for the various families in \reff{prop:boundary}.
+A natural question to ask here is: How many completions can a correlation $c$ have?
+Geometrically, this corresponds to studying the inverse images (``fibers'') of the projection, that takes a $C\geq0$ with unit diagonal to its upper right $2\times2$-submatrix $c\in\Qm$.
+By definition, the set in the $(u,v)$-plane making $C\geq0$ for given $c$ is the intersection of an affine manifold with a positive definite cone: a spectrahedron.
+For example, \autoref{fig:uvcut} shows the union of these $2$-dimensional fibers over a line that cuts through $\Qm$.
+The following proposition establishes that the uniqueness of the completion problem (a one-point fiber) characterizes the boundary.
+Thus the rank of $C$ can be seen as a property of $c\in\partial\Qm$, and this turns out to distinguish different boundary elements.

 \begin{prop} \proofsin{\reff{lem:Qmc} and \reff{sec:facerank}} \begin{itemize} \item[(1)] The matrix completion problem has a unique solution $(u,v)$ if and only if $c\in \partial \Qm$. \item[(2)] The resulting unique matrix $C$ has rank $1$ if $c$ is of type \Qt1, it has rank $2$ for types \Qt2, \Qt3 and \Qt4, and it has rank $3$ for type \Qt5. \item[(3)] The point $c$ is in the interior \Qt6 if and only if there is some completion with $\rank C=4$. \end{itemize} \end{prop}